SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 ### Remove an Observation from an Aggregate
 {: .anchor}

-Observations are removed from an aggregate by setting their "Effective Until" date.
+Observations are removed from an aggregate by setting their *Effective Until* date.
-Aggregate values will only be contain data from constituent observations between their 'effective_from' and 'effective_until' dates.
+Aggregate values will only contain data from constituent observations between their *Effective From* and *Effective Until* dates.

 1. Navigate to the Aggregate listing page using the **Aggregates** link in the left sidebar.
 Select the Aggregate to remove observations from.

 2. On the aggregate page, locate the observation to remove in the observations table.
-   Click on the "Set Effective Until" link for the observation to remove.
+   Click on the **Set Effective Until** link for the observation to remove.

    <img class="my-3" src="/images/aggregate_page_with_obs.png"/>

-3. Enter the "Effective Until" date for the observation.
+3. Enter the *Effective Until* date for the observation.
 This will determine the end of the period for which the observations should be considered part of the aggregate.
-   To remove it entirely, set an 'Effective until" earlier than the "Effective from".
+   To remove it entirely, set an *Effective until* earlier than the *Effective from*.

    <img class="my-3" src="/images/aggregate_observation_effective_until_form.png"/>